One of the Good Guys by Araminta Hall

 Buy the book

-Unfaithful by J.L.
-Butler can be purchased from Amazon on Kindle and in paperback, and as an eBook from Kobo and iBooks.
-(It’s currently 99p in eBook format.)
-See also Ethical Book Search.
+The Final Party by A.A.
+Chaudhuri is released on 25 May and can be purchased from Amazon on Kindle and in paperback, and as an eBook from Kobo and iBooks.
+See also Ethical Booksearch.

 About the author